5. Signs of the Trigonometric Functions

 These signs are important when we are finding an angle from a given ratio.

-Here is a Flash movie to play with.
-Drag the glowing ball and observe the sin, cos and tan ratios that result.
+Drag the point P around the curve into all 4 quadrants and observe the sin, cos and tan ratios that result.
 Notice in particular the ratios which are positive in each quadrant.
-Also, note that sine and cosine are just the ratios `y/r`, `x/r`, etc.

 What is the sign (+ or −) of the following?